-The Development Economics component of the course, which runs through Hilary Term, consists of modules covering specific themes in development economics.
+The Development Economics component of the course, offered in Hilary Term, consists of modules covering specific themes in development economics.

 At least eight four-week modules are offered.
 Each module consists of 12 hours of lectures and classes.
-Four to six modules will be taught in Weeks 1-4 and another four to six in Weeks 5-8 of Hilary Term.
+At least four modules will be taught in Weeks 1-4 and the remainder in Weeks 5-8 of Hilary Term.